SoultatosStefanos/dbc/docs/samples.md

 throw on release builds.
 *   Sample #9 shows how DBC can be configured in order to install a custom global contract violation handler function.
+*   Sample #10 shows how DBC can be used to assert assumptions at compile time with its static asserts.